-Long Island City (LIC) is a commercial hub in Queen — just across the East River from the Upper East Side in Manhattan.
+Long Island City (LIC) is a commercial hub in Queens — just across the East River from the Upper East Side in Manhattan.
 Historically, LIC has been an industrial neighborhood, but starting in the early-2000s, LIC has been better-known for its rapid and ongoing residential growth and gentrification.
 In fact, over the past two decades, LIC has transformed into a major cultural center with gleaming high-rises and trendy bars.

 LIC is quickly earning a name for itself as a bastion of modern art, as the area has among the highest concentration of art galleries, art institutions and studio space of any NYC neighborhood.
 The Fisher Landau Center for Art and The Noguchi Museum are just two of LIC’s most notable galleries, each of which feature exhibitions by both prominent and emerging contemporary artists.
 MoMA PS1, the United State’s oldest non-profit arts center and affiliate of Manhattan’s Museum of Modern Art (MoMA), is also located in the area.